ysyk2021/the-list-effect-mastering-the-art-of-list-making-for-personal-and-professional-growth/src/chapter-6-3.md

-Chapter 9: Building Resilience in the Face of Setbacks
+Building Resilience in the Face of Setbacks
 ======================================================

 In this chapter, we will delve into the importance of building resilience to overcome setbacks and provide you with strategies to develop a resilient mindset.
 By cultivating resilience, you can bounce back stronger from challenges, maintain a positive outlook, and continue your personal and professional growth.